Graduate Programs in Near Eastern and Judaic Studies (NEJS)

 To apply for all programs, you need to submit:

-- Three letters of recommendation, which the admissions committee prefers to be submitted online (please click here for more information).
+- Three letters of recommendation, submitted online.
 The B.A./M.A. program requires only one letter of recommendation.

 - A curriculum vitae (CV) or resumé;